Working as a group, students will choose a topic that they believe presents a problem in today’s society and develop an organization to combat the

 problem.
 Students will conduct research to fully understand the problem they’re facing and create an organization that

 positively promotes social change.
-They will collaborate as a group, using each team member’s strengths to educator others and take action to combat the problem.
+They will collaborate as a group, using each team member’s strengths, to educate others and to take action to combat the problem.
 At the end of the project, students will present their work to other groups, and will hopefully continue

 Community, to combat bullying.
 He was honored for his work and invited to the White House to meet President Obama.